ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-guide.md

 ![Network flows logical topology](images/network-flows-logical-topology.jpg)

-If you are not familiar with SSL offload, review this [Citrix article](https://docs.citrix.com/en-us/netscaler/12-1/ssl.html){:external}.
+If you are not familiar with SSL offload, review this [Citrix article](https://docs.citrix.com/en-us/netscaler/12-1/ssl.html){: external}.

 ## What you'll accomplish
 {: #what-accomplish}